Heterogeneous Contrastive Learning: Proposed Framework

 The main idea of the unsupervised contrastive loss is to utilize the rich unlabeled data to enhance the quality of the hidden representation.
 Following ~\cite{song2020multi}, it can be written as follows:

-where $f(\cdot,\cdot)$ is the similarity measurement function, \eg, $f(a, b)=\exp(\frac{a \cdot b}{\tau})$, $\tau$ is the temperature, and $\bm{X_i}$ is a sample drawn from $\mathcal{D}$.
+where $f(\cdot,\cdot)$ is the similarity measurement function, \eg, $f(\bm{X_i}, \bm{Z_i})=\exp(\frac{\bm{X_i}^T \bm{Z_i}}{\tau})$, where $\tau$ is the temperature, and $\bm{X_i}$ is a sample drawn from $\mathcal{D}$.
 Following ~\cite{song2020multi}, $(\bm{X_i}, \bm{Z_i})$ in the numerator is considered as a positive pair and $(\bm{X_i}, \bm{Z_k})$ in the denominator is considered as a negative pair.
-Eq.~\ref{lu1} aims to maximize the mutual information between the original input features and the hidden representations by minimizing the unsupervised contrastive learning loss.
-Though this unsupervised contrastive loss takes advantage of the rich information from the unlabeled data, it does not take into consideration the case where two samples with similar input features tend to have similar hidden representation.
+Eq.~\ref{lu0} aims to maximize the mutual information between the original input features and the hidden representations by minimizing the unsupervised contrastive learning loss.
+Similarly, ~\cite{chen2020simple} proposes to maximize the similarity between two augmented views of the same sample denoted as $\bm{X_{i,1}}$ and $\bm{X_{i,2}}$, which can be formulated as follows:

-To address this issue, we propose the weighted unsupervised contrastive learning loss, which fully considers the potential similarity of the hidden representation of the negative pair by re-weighting all negative pairs.
-For the ease of explanation, we denote the negative set as $\mathcal{N}_{i}^\mathcal{D} =\mathcal{D} \backslash \{i\}$, which consists of the entire data set except for $X_i$.
-The weighted unsupervised contrastive learning loss can be formulated as follows:
+Though these two unsupervised contrastive loss functions take advantage of the rich information from the unlabeled data, neither of them take into consideration the scenario where two samples with similar input features tend to have similar hidden representations.
+Basically, we could consider sample B in Figure~\ref{fig_motivation} as a false-negative sample for sample A as they share the same label information, and sample C as a true negative sample for sample A due to the different label information (\eg, cat vs dog).
+Formally, we could define the false negative sample and the true negative sample as follows: